apm-workshop/at-etaps2026/_pages/index.md

 ## Pre-Registration and Registration
 {: .secondH #registration}

- We invite you to submit the pre-registration form to specify whether you are willing to give a talk and in which type of registration (Basic or Standard) you are interested.
+ We invite you to submit the pre-registration form to specify whether you are willing to give a talk and in which  <i>registration type</i> (Basic or Standard) you are interested.

 <!-- The official registration is now closed since __18th Sep__.
 If you would still like to join, please contact jose.proenca@fc.up.pt. -->